Tribulus Terrestris (Puncture Vine / Gokshura)

 2

-Tribulus Does NOT Increase Testosterone — Rogerson 2007
+Tribulus Does not Increase Testosterone

-RCT of tribulus 450 mg/day vs placebo in 22 elite rugby players for 5 weeks during pre-season training.
+Clinical trial of tribulus 450 mg/day vs placebo in 22 elite rugby players for 5 weeks during pre-season training.

 22 elite rugby players.

 NO change in testosterone, no change in strength, no change in lean mass vs placebo.
 Consistent with multiple other trials in athletes.
-Established that tribulus DOES NOT meaningfully increase testosterone in healthy young men.
+Established that tribulus does not meaningfully increase testosterone in healthy young men.

 Side effects and drug interactions